-The Holders of not less than 50% of the outstanding Class Principal Balance of Notes may waive, rescind or annul an Event of Default at any time.
+The Holders of not less than 50% of the outstanding Class Principal Balance of the related Class of Notes may waive, rescind or annul an Event of Default as it relates to such Class at any time.

 Where the Debt Agreement allows the Holders of a specified percentage of the outstanding Class Principal Balance of Notes to take any action (including the making of any demand or request, or the giving of any authorization, notice, consent or waiver), the Holders of that specified percentage may evidence their joining together by a writing, or any number of writings of similar tenor, executed by Holders in person, or by an agent or proxy appointed in writing.